-If you have a damaged or infected tooth, our dentists will attempt to preserve the tooth.
+If you have a damaged or infected tooth, our general dentists will attempt to preserve the tooth.
 There are many ways for dentists to save teeth.
 Unfortunately, this cannot always be done.
 In some cases, an extraction is needed.

 You can be assured that extractions are a common practice, and dentists perform regular extractions for a wide variety of reasons.
 People of all ages need extractions sometimes.